jcdcdev/jcdcdev.Valheim.Signs/README.md

 Feel free to [suggest](https://github.com/jcdcdev/jcdcdev.Valheim.Signs/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.yml&title=[Sign%20Suggestion]%20) other useful signs!

+## Client or Server?

+This mod is designed to work on the client and optionally the server.

+_If_ added to the server, **all** clients will need to have the mod installed to join.

 ## Features

 Simply place any sign and set the text to one of the following options, e.g `{{onlineCount}}`.